Kawasaki Ninja 1000SX 0-60 mph in 2.99 seconds

 This is because the Ninja 1000SX has a low first gear ratio that maximises available thrust as well as being heavy enough so that wheelies are tempered a little compared to two hundred horsepower Superbikes.

 With that in mind, the Ninja 1000SX can do 0-60 mph in an eye-watering 2.99 seconds putting it right up there with some of the fastest motorcycles.
 And for the Euro people, that’s 0-100 km/h in 3.15 seconds.

 The sprint from 0-100 mph is also very fast at 6.10 seconds flat, making this sports tourer quicker than a McLaren F1.
 Not bad.

 It does not stop there and is also quicker to the QM too at 10.81 seconds and a 132 mph terminal speed.

-The Z1000 is late 90s superbike quick, which may not sound too impressive but consider that this motorcycle is a torturing motorcycle.
+The Z1000 is a late 90s superbike quick, which may not sound too impressive but consider that this motorcycle is a torturing motorcycle.
 And it would brutalise most superbikes from that era and after in terms of roll-on grunt.

 Kawasaki Ninja 1000SX’s have a restricted top speed of around 150 mph but if removed you’re looking at 159 mph at the rev limiter.

-With the kind of power, the Ninja 1000SX makes, with longer gearing and a pipe and tune 170 mph is a very realistic prospect which is not bad for a sports touring motorcycle meant to chug miles and not play with the crotch rockets but it can.
+With the kind of power, the Ninja 1000SX makes, with longer gearing and a pipe and tune 170 mph is a very realistic prospect which is not bad for a sport touring motorcycle meant to chug miles and not play with the crotch rockets but it can.

 |Kawasaki Ninja 1000SX Acceleration And Top Speed|